1. What is Breeder Registration?

 9. How will I manage my details as a registered breeder?

 From 1 July 2018, breeder registration is managed on Dogs and Cats Online, along with your pet’s microchip data and even your council dog (or cat) registration payments.
 Dogs and Cats Online is the new one-stop website that brings together all your dog and cat management needs in one place.

 Here you can pay council registration, register or renew as a breeder and instantly update your details if you move house or change phone numbers.

-Other breeders will be able to log into DACO and self-manage their breeder registration within their animal owner profiile.
+All breeders will be able to log into DACO and self-manage their breeder registration within their animal owner profile.